 Most businesses don’t have a choice in whether or not the items they buy or sell are VAT exempt.
-The decision is often determined by the pure nature of your business.
+The nature of your business often determines the decision.

-If you do fall into the VAT exempt category and thus cannot become VAT registered, you will experience several benefits:
+If you do fall into the VAT-exempt category and cannot become VAT registered, you will experience several benefits:

-- Save money on the items that you purchase for your business, assuming that your supplier is also a VAT exempt business
+- Save money on the items that you purchase for your business if your supplier is also a VAT-exempt business

 - Do not need to charge your customers VAT, thus can offer lower prices

 - Do not need to keep VAT records